Edu-Silva95/Edu-Silva95/README.md

 - [🔗 Investment Calculator](https://github.com/Edu-Silva95/Investment-Calculator) – A simple Investment Calculator, made using React.
 Built during the lectures for "React - The Complete Guide 2025 (incl.
 Next.js, Redux)" - Udemy Course
 - [🔗 ReactArt](https://github.com/Edu-Silva95/ReactArt) – A project that introduced me into TailwindCSS.
 Built during the lectures for "React - The Complete Guide 2025 (incl.
 Next.js, Redux)" - Udemy Course
 - [🔗 The Almost Final Countdown](https://github.com/Edu-Silva95/The-Almost-Final-Countdown) –A small React project, The Almost Final Countdown, is a game that expects the user to be able to stop the timer as close as possible to the time challenge.
 Built during the lectures for "React - The Complete Guide 2025 (incl.
 Next.js, Redux)" - Udemy Course
+- [🔗 ReactArt](https://github.com/Edu-Silva95/Project-Manager) – A small project I made solo as challenge that was made by the tutor for "React - The Complete Guide 2025 (incl.
+Next.js, Redux)" - Udemy Course, fully working and styled.

 ---